 Navarette is a perfect village to rest because I was able to see it all yesterday.
 So today I will spend the day between hanging out at the corner terrace cafe and napping in my hotel 3 doors away.
 I will revisit the church at least once to pray for all those who are in my prayer book.🙏 I have taken time during this break to review the news I’ve missed.
 Sadly I will be adding, the people of Puerto Rico and the victim & families of the shooting in Las Vegas, to my prayer book.

-The most difficult part of the mornings debate with myself to take the day off is that many of my new friends will continue on without me even though I know that I will crossing paths with some and adding new friends as I continue.
+The most difficult part of the mornings debate with myself about taking the day off is that many of my new friends will continue on without me.
+Even though I know that I will crossing paths with some and adding new friends as I continue, it is a difficult decision.
 From my strategic position at the cafe I can watch the slow parade of pilgrims and have been greeted by a number of those friends as they continue westward toward Santiago.

 A friend asked how I am holding up after 2+ weeks and about 250 miles of walking so I thought I’d pop in a quick health report.
 Unbelievably I’ve been ache, pain, and blister free from the start.
 Yesterday I developed a small bit of swelling in one toe which a piece of tape seems to have taken care of.
 I am not sure how much weight I’ve lost so far but my belt is about one inch smaller.
 I’m giving all the credit to the blessing and bath I received in Lourdes. 🙏